Amatrasu66/Java-Script/README.md

 # Java-Script
-all teh codes related to java scprit and its projects
+all the codes related to java scprit and its projects